pradyunsg/furo/docs/contributing/workflow.md

 This project uses the [GitHub Flow] for collaboration.
 The codebase contains Python code, [Jinja2]-based HTML pages, [Sass] stylesheets and Javascript code.

 - [nox] is used for automating development tasks.
-- [Grunt]-based build pipeline is used to process the Sass and Javascript files.
+- [Webpack]-based build pipeline is used to process the Sass and Javascript files.
 - [sphinx-autobuild] is used to provide live-reloading pages when working on the theme.
 - [pre-commit] is used for running the linters.